-Name / on of the leisure offer in the city centre Rep ID Name / Organisation Summary of Representation שו Ian Smith It is clear that from the experiences of other towns and sition around English Heritage It is clear that from the experiences of other towns and cities around the country (such as Exeter) that retailing, on its own, is not likely to be enough to deliver a successful, vibrant city centre.
-In the future, there will be a need for these areas to provide for an increasing amount of leisure-based development.
-Bradford City centre needs to become a "destination" rather than simply a shopping area.
-In order to achieve this, it is likely that leisure uses will become an increasing important component of the mix of uses within the city centre.
-In terms of the options put forward, the problem with encouraging leisure uses as a priority above other competing uses on allocated sites is that the current range of development sites identified in the AAP is not particularly well located with respect to either the existing or future main retail areas.
-It would seem preferable, therefore, to promote leisure activities as a key supporting activity for the retail area.
-In several other City Centre redevelopment schemes, the local planning authority has sought to encourage greater activity by including uses such as multi-screen cinemas to support retail developments at the heart of their urban areas.
-The current cinema complex (The Leisure Exchange) whilst close to the Bradford Interchange, is somewhat divorced from the main retail area and, with its own multi-storey car park and associated food outlets, does not particularly encourage people to use the city centre as part of their visit to the cinema.
-Consideration needs to be given to how this facility might be better integrated with The Bowl and the remainder of the City centre.
+Issue 10: ssue 10: Expansion of the leisure offer in the city centre Rep ID Name / Organisation Summary of Representation Council Response Action(s) Required Ian Smith It is clear that from the experiences of other towns and cities around the country (such as The Council acknowledge the See Central Business and Leisure Exeter) that retailing, on its own, is not likely to be enough to deliver a successful, vibrant city importance and need for the leisure District Neighbourhood Spatial English Heritage centre.
+In the future, there will be a need for these areas to provide for an increasing amount offer to be a more integral part of the Framework. of leisure-based development.
+Bradford City centre needs to become a "destination" rather city centre and has strengthened this than simply a shopping area.
+In order to achieve this, it is likely that leisure uses will become through the Central Business and an increasing important component of the mix of uses within the city centre.
+Leisure District Neighbourhood Spatial Framework.
+In terms of the options put forward, the problem with encouraging leisure uses as a priority above other competing uses on allocated sites is that the current range of development sites identified in the AAP is not particularly well located with respect to either the existing or future The Council acknowledges the See Policy SL2.

-Issue Issue 10: Expansion of the leisure offer in the city centre

-Rep ID Name / Organisation Summary of Representation

-Bob May Three options are set out.
-Westfield supports the promotion of leisure uses in the city centre and the positive planning for such uses with allocations in

-Turley Associates appropriate locations.

-on behalf of

-Westfield Shopping

-Towns Ltd

-David Park I want the Odeon restored into something like it was when the New Victoria.
-Your Plan shows it that you want Grade A offices etc.

-Resident
+Issue 10 Expansion of the leisure of ffer in the city centre Rep ID Name / Organisation Summary of Representation Council Response Action(s) Required main retail areas.
+It would seem preferable, therefore, to promote leisure activities as a key supporting activity for the retail area. supporting role leisure can play within the wider retail area of the city centre.
+The Council has strengthened this through the use of primary and secondary frontages within the In several other City Centre redevelopment schemes, the local planning authority has sought to encourage greater activity by including uses such as multi-screen cinemas to support retail developments at the heart of their urban areas.
+The current cinema complex (The Leisure Primary Shopping Area.
+Exchange) whilst close to the Bradford Interchange, is somewhat divorced from the main retail area and, with its own multi-storey car park and associated food outlets, does not particularly encourage people to use the city centre as part of their visit to the cinema.
+Consideration needs to be given to how this facility might be better integrated with The Bowl and the remainder of the City centre. importance of access to existing leisure facilities in the City Centre and See Policy M1.
+Bob May Turley Associates on behalf of Westfield Shopping Towns Ltd Three options are set out.
+Westfield supports the promotion of leisure uses in the city centre and the positive planning for such uses with allocations in appropriate locations.
+The Council acknowledges Westfield's support for the allocation of site for leisure uses in appropriate locations.
+No action taken.
+David Park Resident I want the Odeon restored into something like it was when the New Victoria.
+Your Plan shows it that you want Grade A offices etc. The Odeon site has been put forward for Music Venue and Leisure Complex in the proposed land use allocation in the Publication Draft.
+However, the Council will consider comments on alternative viable uses.
+No action taken.